Introduction

 .intellishell

-files in your current workspace. -
+file in your current folder or workspace. -

 Sync & Share: Export your command library to a file, an HTTP endpoint, or a GitHub Gist to back it up or share it with your team.